startsts/btc_kraken_price_ubuntu_indicator/README.md

 python2.7 GTK3

-UPDATE:  now you can choose one of 3 exchanges: "kraken","binance","bitstamp" You can also enable notification on price reachins some amount, it will be standart Ubuntu's bubble notification
+UPDATE:  now you can choose one of 3 exchanges: "kraken","binance","bitstamp".

+You can also enable notification on price reaching some amount, it will be standart Ubuntu's bubble notification.